Tokuhisa1/js-promises-intro-dumbo-web-071618/README.md

 ## Objectives

 + Use `.then` syntax in place of success callbacks
-+ Wrap async events in a our own promise
++ Wrap async events in our own promise

 ## Lesson